-Trademark is a word, design, or symbol which differentiates a product from the other products of a similar kind.
-It is considered to be a part of the intellectual property rights.
+Trademark is a word, design, or symbol which differentiates a product from other products of a similar kind.
+It is considered to be a part of intellectual property rights.

 As per Section 2 (zb) of The Trademarks Act 1999, trademark refers to a mark that is capable of being represented graphically; which is capable of distinguishing the goods or services of one person from those of others and may include the shape of commodities, their packaging and combination of colours.